Cightline/email_bar/README.md

 email_bar
 =========

-Tool to display unread emails from Maildir format to i3status
+Tool to display unread emails from Maildir format to conky, i3status, etc..